Retirement Calculator

 Some planners now suggest 3--3.5% for longer retirements or low-yield environments.
 The 4% figure is a useful starting benchmark, not a guarantee.

-The projection uses: FV = PV × (1 + r/12)^n + PMT × [(1 + r/12)^n - 1] / (r/12), where n is months until retirement.
-The inflation-adjusted value divides by (1 + inflation)^years to show real purchasing power.
+The projection formula: FV = PV x (1 + r/12)^n + PMT x [(1 + r/12)^n - 1] / (r/12).
+PV is your current savings, r is the expected annual return, n is months until retirement, and PMT is your monthly contribution.
+The inflation-adjusted value divides the result by (1 + inflation)^years to show purchasing power in today's dollars.

 Related Tools